ulitcos/object-grep/README.md

 [![Build Status](https://travis-ci.com/ulitcos/object-grep.svg?branch=master)](https://travis-ci.com/ulitcos/object-grep)

-A javascript tool for searching inside objects inspired by linux grep.
-The tool performs deep searches in javascript objects, returning back lists of keys and values for which the search clause will be executed, this is especially useful when debugging.
-Regular expressions are used under the hood, so you can very flexibly customize your search terms
+A javascript tool for searching inside objects, inspired by linux grep.
+The tool performs a deep search in javascript objects, returning back lists of keys and values that fit the search parameters, this is especially useful when debugging.
+Regular expressions are used under the hood, so you can customize your search queries very flexibly.

 ## installation